PaulJWright/weird_salads/README.rst

 **Positives:**

 * I spent time on the first day designing the API and database, knowing that I wanted to build on the repository pattern.
-I chose to prioritize this to reduce the scope of the project and to get a better time estimate for completion.
+I chose to prioritise this to reduce the scope of the project and to get a better time estimate for completion.
-* I prioritized seeding the database with a certain location to reduce the handling of `staff` and `locations` tables.
+* I prioritised seeding the database with a certain location to reduce the handling of `staff` and `locations` tables.

 **Negatives:**

 * I wish I had spent more time properly writing unit and integration tests.
 This is the next thing I would do if I had more time.
+* Type hinting and docstrings are incomplete, another thing I will do with more tmie.
 * I would like to further understand how to implement a proper frontend with error handling using a technology such as React.
 * The handling of units in the deduction of ingredients is not complete and was an oversight.